w3c/wcag3/guidelines/groups/images-and-media/accessible-media-player/accessible-video-player-selected.md

 ::assertion-required

-* title, role or organization making the assertion (if different from the conformance claim)
+* title, role, or organization making the assertion (if different from the conformance claim)
 * date of assertion (if different from the date of the conformance claim)
 * feature included from the list